puppetlabs/puppetlabs-apache/README.md

 ##### `service_ensure`

 Determines whether Puppet should make sure the service is running.
-Valid options: '`true`' (or 'running'), '`false`' (or 'stopped').
+Values: `true` (or 'running'), `false` (or 'stopped').

-The '`false`' or 'stopped' values set the 'httpd' service resource's `ensure` parameter to '`false`', which is useful when you want to let the service be managed by another application, such as Pacemaker.
+The `false` or 'stopped' values set the 'httpd' service resource's `ensure` parameter to `false`, which is useful when you want to let the service be managed by another application, such as Pacemaker.

 Default: 'running'.